We're celebrating 20 years of our National Book Fund with the bold vision of putting one book in the hands of 250,000 adult learners nationwide.

 In order to give 125,000 adult learners one book each, we have set a goal to raise $1 million during the 20th anniversary year of the National Book Fund—2015.

 Before ProLiteracy established the National Book Fund (NBF), literacy programs that couldn't afford to buy books for students and instructors simply did without them.
 Students shared worn-out books with other students.
 Instructors used cast-off books, outdated resources, and photocopies during lessons.
 But today, with the help of NBF, we're changing all that.

-To date, ProLiteracy has distributed almost 1,500 grant awards totaling more than $2.6 million worth of materials to organizations in 50 states and the District of Columbia.
+To date, ProLiteracy has distributed more than1,500 grant awards totaling more than $2.9 million worth of materials to organizations in 50 states and the District of Columbia.

 The NBF funds organizations providing service in the following areas: basic literacy, adult basic education, English as a second language (ESL), and family literacy.
 New Readers Press, the publishing division of ProLiteracy, provides the books and materials distributed through the NBF.